aparkgh/aparkgh/README.md

 I'm a 20 year-old first year student from South Korea studying a Bachelors of Advanced Computing at USYD.

 I enjoy developing games and small scripts and plan on making more projects (potentially collaborations) in the near future.
-I recently contributed in developing CrowdFlare, an app which gives UNSW students a way to find populated and high rated areas around the campus, and Day Counter, a chrome extension which allows you to turn your new tab page into a productivity page!
+I recently developed Day Counter, a chrome extension which allows you to turn your new tab page into a productivity page, and my own personal [website](https://aparkgh.github.io/)!
 Go check them out ✌️

 <!--
 ![](https://komarev.com/ghpvc/?username=aparkgh&style=for-the-badge&color=blueviolet&abbreviated=true)